 Should an employer decide to offer this benefit to its employees, it is important to communicate with their payroll software vendor.
 The technical modifications to implement this payroll tax change could take some time.
 Also, be mindful of revised payroll tax reporting.
-The IRS has issued a draft form of a revised Form 941 for reporting taxes deferred under this program.
+The IRS has issued a revised Form 941 for reporting taxes deferred under this program.

 It appears that this program is fluid and could evolve over time.
 Because the guidance does not address a lot of specific concerns, it’s very difficult to give sound advice on whether a city should or should not participate in the program.
 The best advice MTAS can give is to state the facts as they are known.
 There are situations where some employees could certainly benefit from this program in the short term.
 It is important to educate employees on the point that this is, essentially, a loan that will have to be paid back very soon.
 Each municipality should analyze the program given their own unique environment.
 It is fair to state that this could provide some complexities in administration, but there are certainly employee relation issues that must be considered as well.
 MTAS advises that each municipality discuss this with key finance, human resources, and legal personnel to make the best determination for their specific entity.